taeruh/pauli_tracker/pauli_tracker/xdocs/lib.md

 # fn main() {}
 ```
 As noted in the code above, our teleported T gate is a little bit naive.
 When looking
-into more details of the [paper], one can see that the measurement that we perform for
+into more details of this [paper], one can see that the measurement that we perform for
 the teleported T gate actually anti-commutes with the Z gate.
 Importantly, this is also
 true if we have some X corrections, because the X corrections would only change the
 angle in the measurement.
 This means that we do not have to change the measurement to